 Dr Vernon Coleman bestselling English author

-Mike operates four blogs including this one.
-One of them, on behalf of Campaign for Merit in Business - ’C4MB’ http://c4mb.wordpress.com – is concerned with the campaign for merit being the sole basis for recruitment and promotion in the workplace, in opposition to the initiatives which seek ‘improved’ gender diversity in senior executive positions, including in boardrooms, regardless of individual women’s merit compared with their male peers.
-Those initiatives are an assault on the principle of meritocracy in business, they’re inspired and sustained by militant feminist ideology, yet they’re supported and largely financed by the current Conservative-led coalition.
+Mike operates three blogs in addition to this one.
+Campaign for Merit in Business is concerned with the need for merit to be the sole basis for recruitment and promotion in the workplace, in opposition to the initiatives which seek ‘improved’ gender diversity in senior executive positions, including in boardrooms, regardless of individual women’s merit compared with their male peers, and regardless of the evidence which shows that one consequence of these initiatives is financial decline.

-Another blog, that of Anti-Feminism League http://fightingfeminism.wordpress.com isn’t being updated (as of September 2013) as all new posts will be on this website and/or that of Campaign for Merit in Business.
+Another blog, that of The Anti-Feminism League, isn’t being updated (as of September 2013) as all new posts will be on this website and/or that of Campaign for Merit in Business.

-Mike’s final blog The Alternative Sexism Project http://thealternativesexismproject.wordpress.com is dedicated to highlighting the sexism experienced by men and boys.
+The Alternative Sexism Project is dedicated to highlighting the sexism experienced by men and boys, which causes far more grievous harm than the sexism experienced by women and girls.

-Mike supports writers with the ambition to write books about feminism and its consequences.
+Mike supports writers with the ambition to write books about men’s issues and feminism.
 Feel free to contact him at any time.
-His postal address is PO Box 2220, Bath BA1 1AA, his email address firstname.lastname@example.org and his phone number 07967 026163.
+His email address is email@example.com and his phone number 07967 026163.